 Former Deputy Assistant Secretary of Defense for Strategy and Force Development

-Elbridge Colby is a Senior Advisor at WestExec Advisors and the Director of the Defense Program at the Center for a New American Security (CNAS), where he leads CNAS’ work on defense issues.
+Elbridge “Bridge” Colby is the Principal and Co-Founder of The Marathon Initiative and former Director of the Defense Program at the Center for a New American Security, where he led CNAS’ work on defense issues.

 Previously, Bridge served as the Deputy Assistant Secretary of Defense for Strategy and Force Development from 2017-2018.
 In that role, he served as the lead official in the development and rollout of the Department’s preeminent strategic planning guidance, the 2018 National Defense Strategy, which focuses the Department on the challenges to U.S. military superiority posed by China and Russia and therefore prioritizes sustaining the Joint Force’s warfighting edge against these major power competitors.
 Bridge also served as the lead official in the development of the 2017 Secretary’s Force Planning Priorities, which guided the review of and topline increases for the FY2019 defense budget, and the 2018 Defense Planning Guidance, which provided guidance for the development of the FY20 defense budget.
 Bridge served as a primary Policy representative to the Program and Budget Review and Support to Strategic Analysis processes during his tenure in the Pentagon.